GarmanGroup/RIDL/README.md

 - `-g` (optional) can be used to prevent any graphs from being plotted at run time (will speed up the run).

 - `--rigid` can be used to run to generate higher dose dataset coordinate models through a scripted REFMAC rigid body refine job (see section "What data are needed to run RIDL?" above).

+- `--remove_maps` can be used to used remove the generated RIDL-maps/ directory that is generated at runtime.
+This may be useful if RIDL is to be run repeatedly and storage of many generated .map files becomes a memory burden.

 ## Inspecting the output